hazelcast/hazelcast-jet/site/docs/design-docs/012-improved-error-handling.md

 ---
-title: 012 - Improved Error Tolerance of Streaming Jobs
+title: 012 - Improved Resilience of Fault-Tolerant Streaming Jobs
-description: Make stream jobs capable of surviving errors with fixable causes.
+description: Make fault-tolerant streaming jobs capable of surviving fixable errors.
 ---

 *Target Release*: 4.3

 ## Goal

-Since streaming jobs can't simply be re-run, like batch ones, having them fail can result in significant loss.
-We want them to be as resilient as possible and only ever really fail due to the most severe of causes.
+Since streaming jobs with processing guarantees can't be re-run, like their non-fault-tolerant counterparts (or batch jobs), having them fail, can result in significant loss (in the form of irrecoverable computational state).
+We want them to be as resilient as possible and only ever fail due to the most severe of causes.

-Right now any kind of failure, like exceptions in user code or thrown by sources or sinks will stop the execution of a job.
-Moreover, not only does execution stop, snapshots of the job are also lost, so even if the root problem can be fixed, there is no way to recover or resume the failed job.
+Right now any failure, like exceptions in user code, null values in input, and the likes, will stop the execution of a job.
+Moreover, not only does execution stop, but snapshots of the job are also deleted, so even if the root problem can be fixed, there is no way to recover or resume the failed job.

 We want to improve on this by only suspending jobs with such failures and preserving their snapshots.